Agriculture Student Organizations

 The Intercollegiate Undergraduate Meat Science Quiz Bowl is a friendly competition designed for students interested in the meat science and/or food science field.

-The Intercollegiate Agriculture Economics Quiz Bowl team offers opportunities that can enhance your college experience and individual career potential.
-The benefits include industry contacts, university contacts and teamwork experience.
+The Intercollegiate Agriculture Economics Quiz Bowl team offers opportunities to enhance your college experience and individual career potential.
+The benefits include industry contacts, university contacts, and teamwork experience.

-For more information, contact faculty adviser Dr. Andrew Wright, firstname.lastname@example.org.
+For more information, contact faculty advisor Dr. Andrew Wright at email@example.com